 Top 10 Devil Songs

-It has often been said that the devil has all best songs.
+It has often been said that the devil has all the best songs.
 Let’s test that theory now, shall we?
-The Satanic majesties have requested we compile a list of our Top Ten Devil songs.
+The Satanic majesties have requested we compile a list of our Top 10 Devil songs.
 Over the years many classic rockers have written songs about good old Lucifer.
-Although tackling the subject often raises the ire of certain conservative-minded folks, fear not children it’s really all just in good fun (insert evil laugh here).
+Although tackling the subject often raises the ire of certain conservative-minded folks, fear not children, it’s really all just in good fun (insert evil laugh here).
 Pitchforks ready?
 Let us proceed!

 Heavy, heavy riff action kicks off this devilish Metallica tune from the 'Re-Load' album.
 It's a slow mover with heaviness calling the shots here.
-A chaotic guitar solo steals the show here with Kirk Hammett shining very bright.
-As James Hetfield attempts to channel the dark lord, he warns us "Deep inside you know, seeds I plant will grown / One day you will see and dare to come down to me."
-Spooky stuff, huh kids?
-Satan may even ask for the next dance.
+Kirk Hammett's chaotic guitar solo steals the show and shines very bright.
+As James Hetfield attempts to channel the dark lord, he warns us, "Deep inside you know, seeds I plant will grown / One day you will see and dare to come down to me."

-From the Grateful Dead's 1970 classic 'American Beauty' comes this sprightly little number that sits nicely in our list of Top Ten Devil songs.
+From the Grateful Dead's 1970 classic 'American Beauty' comes this sprightly little number that sits nicely in our list of Top 10 Devil songs.
 The Dead's much-loved acoustic period ranks among their finest work no question, and this is a real highlight of the album.
 The old blues tradition of calling out the devil lives in the Robert Hunter lyric here.
-"Ran into the devil, babe, he loaned me twenty bills, I spent the night in Utah in a cave up in the hills / I ran down to the levee but the devil caught me there / He took my twenty dollar bill and vanished in the air."
+"Ran into the devil, babe, he loaned me 20 bills / I spent the night in Utah in a cave up in the hills / I ran down to the levee but the devil caught me there / He took my 20 dollar bill and vanished in the air."

 While Motley Crue were certainly no Venom, they did like to flirt with the devil now and then.
 Add a pentagram on the cover of the band's sophomore LP, some shouting in the devil's general direction and you've got a hit.
 'Shout' is a riff-heavy cruncher with cavernous drums, meat slicer guitars and weedy (if somewhat mysterious) vocals that helped cement the Crue's standing as metal heads to be reckoned with.
-So go on...shout!
-Shout!
-Shout!

-What else could possibly head up our Top Ten Devil Songs list?!
-It turns out all you really need to make such evil magic is three chords.
+What else could possibly head up our Top 10 Devil Songs list?!
+It turns out all you really need to make such evil magic is three or four chords.
 You just have to know how to put them together properly, and few have done so as wonderfully as the Rolling Stones.
 As near perfect a record as you can get, 'Sympathy' works on all levels.
 The mood captured is pure gold, the playing is stellar, and the lyrics flawless.
 It's hard to conceive how Mick Jagger went from "I was 'round when Jesus Christ had his moment of doubt and pain" to "She's so cold like an ice cream cone" in just over a decade.
-No sympathy there Sir Mick Maybe he sold his soul in order to write 'Devil?'
-Regardless, long live the Rolling Stones!